Donald Trump Shares Tweet From ‘Shark’ Bot Account Amid Ed Henry Retweet Rampage

 — Vera Bergengruen (@VeraMBergen) September 29, 2019

-The account’s description links users to an article authored by The Guardian in January 2018 that details allegations that Trump is afraid of sharks.
-And it all seems to come full circle as the original claim seems to be supported by a post that the former host of The Celebrity Apprentice made on – where else – but Twitter.
+The account’s description links users to a January 2018 article authored by The Guardian detailing allegations that Trump is afraid of sharks.
+All of this seems to come full circle since the original claim seems to be supported by a post the former host of The Celebrity Apprentice made on — where else? — Twitter.

-“Sorry folks, I’m just not a fan of sharks- and don’t worry, they will be around long after we are gone,” the president tweeted on the fourth of July in 2013, a few years before he began his current stint in the Oval Office.
+“Sorry folks, I’m just not a fan of sharks – and don’t worry, they will be around long after we are gone,” the president tweeted on the fourth of July in 2013, a few years before he began his current stint in the Oval Office.

-Per The Guardian, Trump’s fear of sharks made headlines following accusations that adult film star Stormy Daniels alleged last year that the president was obsessed with watching television shows about sharks, claiming that Trump is terrified of them.
+Per The Guardian, Trump’s fear of sharks made headlines following accusations that adult film star Stormy Daniels alleged last year that the president was obsessed with watching television shows about sharks.
+She claimed that Trump is terrified of them.
 The Guardian reported last year that the president’s reported fear sparked a surge in donations to shark charities.